wanghmin/wanghmin2.github.io/content/publication/mukherjee-2018-itw/index.md

   to use in both forward and inverse elastic shape design.
 It can handle a variety of nonlinear elastic material models, and its runtime performance has space for more improvement.
+summary: We present a system for interactive elastic shape design in both forward and inverse fashions.
+Using it, a user can edit the rest shape or the quasistatic shape of an elastic solid, and obtain the other shape at the same time.
 tags:
 - quasistatic simulation
 - Newton's method